 - http://www.wired.com/2013/02/haptics/: “RISR body language training shirt; keep … balance better; project texture onto smooth objects; vibrating actuators in bike helmets (though handlebars could work also) to notify riders when a turn is approaching; Electrodes placed on the forearm can cause (painless) involuntary muscle contractions [and this could end up being direct contact to nerves also]

 Normally associated with “The Japanese Writing system.
-Composed of katakana (rigid, used for foriegn words), Hiragana (wavy, the basic pronounciation set), Kanji (chinese characters) and Romanji (english letters). ” (http://www.urbandictionary.com/define.php?term=kana when accessed in 2014)
+Composed of katakana (rigid, used for foreign words), Hiragana (wavy, the basic pronunciation set), Kanji (Chinese characters) and Romanji (english letters). ” (http://www.urbandictionary.com/define.php?term=kana when accessed in 2014)

 A lesser known meaning of Kana//仮名

 - の仮名 (Pseudonym of)

 Kana//仮名: pseudonym, Kana, alias, Japanese syllabary, Japanese alphabets, pen name, nom de plume (reference: http://en.bab.la/dictionary/english-japanese/kana when accessed in 2014)